 So I would say that with results like these, practicing gratitude really does work.

-With so many benefits to practicing gratitude, most notably a shift in mindset, how do you put practicing gratitude into action?
+With so many benefits to practicing and building your gratitude habit, most notably a shift in mindset, how do you put practicing gratitude into action?
 Many people start with a gratitude journal or a gratitude jar.
 List several things that you are thankful for each day in that journal.
-I’ve provided some gratitude prompts in the calendar you can grab later in the post.
+I’ve provided some daily gratitude journal prompts in this free 40-day gratitude calendar you can grab.
 You may prefer sharing your blessings with a friend or your spouse at the end of each day.
 I would suggest, picking a method that works best for you.

 Be especially thankful to our Lord and Savior, Jesus Christ.
 Offer words of thanksgiving in every single prayer.
-On a particularly beautiful day, it’s not unusual for me to offer a prayer of gratitude for all of His creation.
+It’s not unusual for me to offer a prayer of gratitude for all of God’s creation.
 Every blessing comes from God.
 Never forget that.
 How often do we take God for granted?
-We often pray for things and situations, yet we neglect showing gratitude to the giver of all of our blessings.
+We often pray for things and situations, yet we neglect to show gratitude to the Giver of all of our blessings.

-For this gratitude challenge, I’ve created a printable calendar.
-For each day, you’re given a gratitude prompt of what you can be grateful for on that day.
-Here are some examples of the gratitude prompts:
+There are a couple of options for this gratitude challenge.
+The first is to use my printable calendar, with 40 days of gratitude prompts.
+For each day in the gratitude calendar, you’re given a gratitude prompt of what you can be grateful for on that day.
+Here are some examples of daily gratitude journal prompts:

-- Who made you smile today & why?
+- Who made you smile today and why?